sdummett-at-42/ft_transcendence/ChatREADME.md

 #### Events received by the server
-##### logout
+##### `logout`
 Disconnect all the connected sockets of a user (only the current session ?).

 ##### `createRoom`
 ```typescript
 { roomName: string, visibility: string, password: string }
 ```
 Create a room that can be either private/public and/or password protected or not.
 On failure, `roomNotCreated` is sent to the socket that triggered the event.
+On success:
-On success, `roomCreated` is sent to the socket that triggered the event and `joined` to all the active sockets of the user.
+- `roomCreated` is sent to the socket that triggered the event.
+- `joined`is sent to all the active sockets of the user that created the room.

 ##### `updateRoom`
 ```typescript